andy-cheatwood/zscaler/README.md

 Description: Configure IntelliJ Platform.

-I believe it expects only the Zscaler cert (PEM) (aka: ZscalerRootCertificate-2048-SHA256.pem )
+I believe it expects only the Zscaler cert (DER or PEM) (aka: ZscalerRootCertificate-2048-SHA256.crt OR ZscalerRootCertificate-2048-SHA256.pem )

 Add the certificate it to the trust store based on the instructions provided in IntelliJ IDEA documentation